Why Hold a Food Drive?

 Increasingly, the face of hunger in Connecticut is someone we know.
 But you can help ease the pain of hunger by running a food drive in your company, organization or school.
 A food drive is an easy and rewarding project for any business or group to undertake and everyone can participate.

 Publicize your food drive at least two weeks in advance.
-Signs and fliers should list the date(s) of the drive, where the food will go, what types of food are needed, and where the collection boxes are located.
+Signs and fliers should list the date(s) of the drive, where the food will go, what foods are needed, and where the collection boxes are located.
 Post signs in well-traveled areas of your building(s).
 Lobbies, cafeterias, mailrooms and coffee areas are good locations.
-Notices can also be placed in employee mailboxes and via emails to all of the staff.
+Notices can also be placed in employee mailboxes and via email to all staff.
 If you receive public traffic from the community-at-large, invite them to participate in the drive, too.
 United Way has posters available to help you promote your drive.

 Whether your food drive is an in-house event or one in which the public will participate, collection sites should be convenient and highly visible.
 Lobbies, cafeterias, and other well-traveled locations are excellent spots to collect the food.
 Use boxes, not bags or barrels, to collect the food.
 Bags create too much breakage and barrels are too difficult to transport.

-If you need your collection picked up, the Food Center staff would be happy to make the arrangements.
+If you need your collection picked up, staff would be happy to make the arrangements.